Things to Know When Traveling to Europe

 Bring comfortable walking shoes.
 The American culture is geared more toward driving, and you are used to paved sidewalks in most areas.
 But you’ll do a lot more walking in Europe, sometimes on cobblestone streets.
 Remember to pack a comfortable pair of sneakers for your sightseeing.

-Credit cards are not accepted in some places, so always have some cash on you, just in case.
+There are countries like Iceland where you can basically pay by card for everything.
+Then there are countries, like Albania, where credit card payment is rarely accepted.
+So, since credit cards are not accepted in some places, always have some cash on you, just in case.

 See if your bank offers good rates on international ATM withdrawals so that you can pull local currency wherever you are in Europe, without having to travel with a ton of cash or traveler’s checks (American Express is not accepted everywhere, but Visa and Mastercard are more common).

-Don’t change money at the hotel or the airport/train station as the rates are not good for you.
+Don’t change money at the hotel or the airport/train station as the rates are most of the time not good for you.

 Fraud alerts can be a real downer when you are on vacation.
 Please make sure you let your credit card company know you’re traveling so that your card isn’t flagged when it’s used in Europe.
 While not everyone accepts credit cards, it’s good to have one just in case.
 Staying on a budget as an American exploring Europe is no easy task.